-If you need to access a resource that is not available off campus or through EZProxy, you should use Duke's Virtual Private Network (VPN); the Cisco AnyConnect software can be downloaded via https://portal.duke.edu.
+If you need to access a resource that is not available off campus or through the Library's EZProxy, you should use Duke's Virtual Private Network (VPN); the Cisco AnyConnect software can be downloaded via https://portal.duke.edu.
 The VPN's "Default" option will give you access to restricted resources that are at Duke.
 The "Intl Duke" option will give you access to resources around the world that require your connection to come from the Duke network, no matter where you are.
 It also provides some protection if you are on a local network that could be insecure.
-Note that your Internet connection may be slowed some and that you may not be able to access local network devices such as wireless printers if you use the "Library Resources Only" option.
+Note that your Internet connection may be slowed some and that you may not be able to access local network devices such as wireless printers if you use the "Intl Duke" option.

 - If you do not see a profile listed (such as "Duke VPN"), enter vpn.duke.edu as your profile before connecting.

 - If you encounter a licensed site that is not available through EZProxy but may be widely needed by faculty and staff, please let us know at the help desk.
 Such sites can be added to the "default" option as well.